houndlord/keikaku/README.md

 # keikaku
-A Scheme compiler.
+Keikaku: A Compiler for Scheme

-This is work in progress project of a Scheme compiler.
-Right now only frontend part is considered to be quite mature and ready.
-You can try it by calling kei.cpp and passing --emis-ast option.
+Keikaku is a work-in-progress compiler for the Scheme programming language.
+The project's main objective is to learn and understand compiler design.
+Scheme is primarily chosen for its simplicity in syntax.

+Currently, the frontend of the compiler is considerably mature and ready for use.
+It can be experimented with using the 'kei.cpp' and the '--emit-ast' option to observe the abstract syntax tree (AST).

-Although IR generation can be runned, it is not ready yet and probably buggy and error prone.
-You can still try to see the output.
-(With debug strings)
+The intermediate representation (IR) generation is available but in an early development stage, possibly containing bugs and errors.
+You can still try this feature and observe the output, complete with debug strings.

-Codegen is definetly not ready, though I sketched out some things, for example registers allocation.
+The code generation module is not yet ready, although some preliminary work, like register allocation, has been sketched out.

-I am trying to resemble high-level architecture of LLVM, so that IR is generated from AST and machine code for (possibly) different architectures.
+The high-level architecture of the project is inspired by the LLVM compiler infrastructure, transforming the AST into an IR, and ultimately machine code that can target various architectures.
-The aim of this project is to learn compilers and Scheme is choosen mainly for simplicity of syntax.

-## Installing and running
+## Installing and usage
+Clone the repository:
 ```
 git clone https://github.com/houndlord/keikaku.git
 ```
+Build the project:
 ```
 $ mkdir build
 $ cd build
 $ cmake ..
 $ cmake --build .
+'''
+Run kei:
+'''
 $ ./kei --h
+'''
+'''
 # To build tests pass -DBUILD_TESTS = ON option to cmake:
 $ cmake -DBUILD_TESTS=ON ..
 $ cmake --build .